jyjoshi/k8s_system_design/README.md

 ### Deployment

 Instructions on how to deploy the microservices on Kubernetes:
+Ensure that you have the mysql db on your localsystem with the correct db and tables for authentication of users.
+Ensure that mongodb is installed and running on the configured port on your local system.
+(27017)

 1. Build Docker images for the microservices.
 2. Configure Kubernetes resources (e.g., Deployments, Services, ConfigMaps, Secrets).
 3. Apply the Kubernetes configurations to your cluster.
 4. Verify the deployment.

+Note: While applying kubernetes configuration, ensure that the rabbit service is setup before the others.
+Also ensure that minikube tunnel is on.

 ## Authors